Empowering Your Project Success

 Manufacturing ProcessCost LevelTypical Applications

-Autoclave curingHighaerospace and high-performance components
+Autoclave curingHighAerospace and high-performance components

-Compression moldingMediumhigh-volume industrial products
+Compression moldingMediumHigh-volume industrial products

-Vacuum infusionLowerlarge composite structures
+Vacuum infusionLowerLarge composite structures

 FAQ – Carbon Fiber Cost Questions from OEM Buyers